1887–88 American Cup

 The 1888 American Cup was the fourth edition of the soccer tournament organized by the American Football Association.
-Having expanded into the New England district the first new champions came from Fall River, Massachusetts after Clark ONT of Newark had won the previous three editions.
-The Rovers defeated the Newark Almas in the final.
+Having expanded into the New England district the first new champions came from Fall River, Massachusetts after Clark O.N.T. of Newark had won the previous three editions.
+The Fall River Rovers defeated the Newark Almas in the final.

 Participants

 Previously only the New York and New Jersey districts were represented.
 With the addition of the New England district, the tournament now included five new teams from three different states.
 Ansonia cricket and football club, organized in 1885, played out of Derby Driving Park wore navy blue jerseys and white knickerbockers.
 The East End football club, organized in 1882, played out of the County Street grounds and wore navy shirts and white shorts.
 The Fall River Rovers, organized in 1884, playing at Oak Grove Avenue wore gold jerseys, blue knickerbockers and red socks.
 The Pawtucket Free Wanderers were organized in 1885 and wore navy jerseys with white knickerbockers.
 Newark Caledonian football club was organized in 1885 and wore royal blue jerseys with white knickerbockers.
 The Providence cricket and football club, organized in 1886, wore light and dark blue jerseys, white knickerbockers and blue socks.
 The fifteen entrants were as follows:

-New Jersey- Trenton, Paterson, Clark O.N.T., Alma, Tiffany Rovers, Kearny Rangers, and Newark Caledonian.

-New York- Riverside, Thistle, and New York.

-New England- Ansonia, Providence Athletics, Pawtucket Free Wanderers, Fall River Rovers, Fall River East Ends.